amandaguan-ag/marketing/README.md

 ### Profile Card

 The Profile Card component showcases user profile information with a profile picture, name, title, description, and social media links.
 It is designed to be responsive and maintain a consistent layout across different devices.

+### Hero Section

+The Hero Section is a simple, responsive component that introduces the website or a particular section with a title, description, and call-to-action buttons.
+It includes an image and uses semantic HTML elements to ensure accessibility.

 ## Completion Points